smped/snakemake-salmon/README.md

 Prior to executing the workflow, please ensure the following steps have been performed

 1. Place unprocessed `fastq` (or `fastq.gz`) files in `data/raw/fastq`.
 This path is hard-wired into the workflow and cannot be changed.
 If samples have been run across multiple lanes, please merge prior to running this workflow as all samples are expected to be in a single pair of files.
 2. Prepare a tab-separated file, usually `samples.tsv` and place this in the `config` directory.
-The column name `sample` is mandatory, however any other columns required in the analysis can be specified in `config.yml`
+The column name `sample` is mandatory, however any other columns required in the analysis can be specified in `config.yml`.
+When entering filenames in the sample column, you can leave off any suffixes (e.g. fastq.gz) as these are specified in `config.yml`.
+File names are expected to finish in `_R[12].fastq.gz` and only the section preceding this should be used for the `samples` column
 3. Edit `config.yml` as required.
 Fields cannot be changed

 ## Snakemake implementation

 The basic workflow is written `snakemake` and can be called using the following steps.

-Firstly, setup the required conda environments
+Firstly, set-up the required conda environments

 ```
 snakemake \